mayubin8804/monitor_local/README.md

 Monitor_Local use ZODB to store the information of tasks and use crontab to monitor the execution of the tasks.

 ## Installation
 First, you must make sure that you have installed Python 2.7.
-And then you just need to download the software and uncompress it to a suitable path.
+And then you just need to download the software and uncompress it into a suitable path.

 ## How to use
+The only program you need to use in monitor_local is `bin/pymonitor_local.py`, there are several subcommand for this program.